Jennings Musical Industries: 1967

 Serial number unknown - currently in the USA?

-Originally owned by the hire company Reisz Promotions.
-But the company's collection was sold to Guitar Center in 2009.
+Power amp chassis 01497.
+The amp was originally owned by the hire company Reisz Promotions.
+The company's collection was sold to Guitar Center in 2009.
 No back panel (and therefore serial number plate); but a relatively low power chassis number.

 Serial number unknown - currently in the UK